NagiosEnterprises/nsti/_sources/visualizer.txt

 - Adding the ability to choose the type of graph you want to display (line, bar, pie, scatter)
 - Choose the type of trap data to compare against a certain time period or date range
-- the ability to limit the number of traps displayed by ID range, number, date, status, etc.
+- The ability to limit the number of traps displayed by ID range, number, date, status, etc.

 Send suggestions of any kind to: